 Having a baby is a known blessing, while the painful process of birthing a baby is a known curse.
 Duration and pain of labor can vary greatly per mother.
 It can also wildly vary for the same woman through birthing different children.
-Here are nine tips for reducing pain during childbirth and take some of the ache out of your labor of love.
+Here are nine tips for reducing pain during childbirth and take some of the aches out of your labor of love.

-We’ve all heard the age old, “keep breathing!” from the Lamaze instructor videos and classes.
+We’ve all heard the age-old, “keep breathing!” from the Lamaze instructor videos and classes.
 But how does breathing really benefit moms having babies?
 Focusing on your breathing will help relax you.
 It also keeps your body in a rhythm.
 Try to breathe deep and slowly in through your nose and out through your mouth.
-Keeping your mind and body focused on these relaxing breaths will help each contraction pass and it helps conserve energy.
+Keeping your mind and body focused on these relaxing breaths will help each contraction pass, and it helps conserve energy.